ringcentral/ringcentral-api-docs/docs/presence/quick-start/php.md

 ### Create and Edit presence.php

 Create a file called `presence.php`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.

 ```php
 <?php